The Voice (American TV series) season 6: Week 4: Semifinals (May 12 & 13)

 The Top 5 performed on Monday, May 12, 2014, with results following Tuesday, May 13, 2014.
 This week, each contestant sang two songs; one chosen by their coach, and another selected in tribute to their supporters.
 The top three season five finalists, (Tessanne Chin, Jacquie Lee, and Will Champlin) debuted their newest singles during the results show.

-This week's iTunes bonus multipliers was awarded to Jake Worthington (#3), Kaufman (#4), and Kristen Merlin (#6).
+This week's iTunes bonus multipliers was awarded to Jake Worthington (#3), Josh Kaufman (#4), and Kristen Merlin (#6).

 With the elimination of Merlin, Shakira no longer has any contestants remaining on her team.